SouleymaneSy7/dots-files/ARCH_LINUX_INSTALLATION.md

 ## Exit and Reboot

-Exit the chroot environment, unmount partitions, and reboot.
+Exit the chroot environment, unmount partitions, and reboot your computer.

 ```bash
 # Exit chroot